What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Related Work

 \textbf{Modular RL Methods for Object-Goal Navigation.} These approaches integrate learning-based components with classical map-based navigation to achieve improved data efficiency, lower computational overhead, and competitive performance.
-One representative approach is ANS~\cite{ANS}, which employs a reinforcement learning-based pipeline for navigation in 3D environments.
+One representative approach is ANS by~\cite{ANS}, which employs a reinforcement learning-based pipeline for navigation in 3D environments.
 ANS consists of a mapping module that projects RGB-D observations into a top-down occupancy map, along with a long-term goal policy trained via reinforcement learning to guide exploration.
 Building on ANS, SemExp~\cite{semexp} introduces a semantic mapping module that augments the top-down map with object-level semantic annotations.
 Subsequent work largely follows this modular reinforcement learning framework with various enhancements.
-For instance, FSE~\cite{FSE} incorporates frontier detection into the mapping process and selects sub-goals based on the centers of frontier regions.
+More recently, vision-based navigation has attracted increasing interest from the computer vision community, with several works focusing on improving visual representations and spatial reasoning for embodied navigation~\cite{SGM,forsight,poliformer,3daware,du2023object}.
+For instance, FSE by~\cite{FSE} incorporates frontier detection into the mapping process and selects sub-goals based on the centers of frontier regions.
 3D-Aware~\cite{3daware} further utilizes 3D structural cues to improve scene understanding and predicts corner-based sub-goals, inspired by heuristic strategies like those in~\cite{stubborn}.
 More recently, NaviFormer~\cite{Naviformer} achieves state-of-the-art performance by replacing traditional map encoders with a transformer-based architecture, enabling richer spatial-semantic representation learning.

-While existing modular methods primarily focus on designing more effective navigation policies, they often overlook a systematic analysis of how individual components within each module affect overall system performance.
-In this work, we present a comprehensive study of modular architectures, explicitly evaluating the role and contribution of each component to the navigation pipeline.
+While existing modular methods primarily focus on improving navigation policies, the relative contribution of different system components remains insufficiently understood.
+In this work, we present a comprehensive study of modular ObjectNav architectures, systematically evaluating how individual components influence overall navigation performance.